miamibc/joker-telegram-bot/src/Plugin/README.md

 ## Sticker Plugin

 Example sticker plugin.
 Send sticker to Joker private chat, he will answer with random sticker from same pack.

+## StickerFun Plugin

+Send random sticker from previously posted, when people started to send lots of stickers

+Options:
+- `stickers_per_minute` integer, default 3 - stickers per minute to activate joker
+- `users_in_range` integer, default 2 - number of users in this range

 ## Temp Plugin